modernish/modernish/README.md

   that signal, but after the stack traps complete execution, modernish re-sends the signal to the main shell, causing it to behave as if no trap were set (unless a regular POSIX trap is also active).
+  Thus, `pushtrap` does not accept an empty *command* as it would be pointless.
 * Stack-based traps are only executed if pushed in the main shell.
 Using `pushtrap` within a subshell has no effect (except adding dummy traps for printing with a `trap` command without arguments).